juliafrankenberg/DNA_barcoding_splintr/README.md

 For more details on the steps of the pipeline: https://github.com/DaneVass/BARtab?tab=readme-ov-file#performance

-**NOTE: this analysis is performed on QMUL apocrita; if not using it some things in these steps may need to change (e.g. running scripts).
+**NOTE1: this analysis is performed on QMUL apocrita; if not using it some things in these steps may need to change (e.g. running scripts).
 Inspect scripts I wrote before running to check file paths etc.**

+**NOTE2: raw data (i.e. fastq files sent by Novogene) are not backed up so quite precious, and are in data folder where permissions have been removed (chmod 444).
+These files should not need to be touched as analyses at this step is complete, but if re-running analysis for some reason, will need to edit permissions of the folder (e.g. chmod 777), but do remove permissions after to avoid accidentally deleting files**

 ## Installing the pipeline and dependencies